-After submitting the online application, send all OFFICIAL academic records for course work taken outside the United States—including certificates, degrees or diplomas—in original language of issue to CSUF’s International Admissions and Outreach office.
+After submitting the online application, send all OFFICIAL academic records for course work taken outside the United States—including certificates, degrees or diplomas—in original language of issue.
 If transcripts are not in English, send official English translations.
 Foreign Evaluation reports are not accepted in place of transcripts.

 Mailing Address for Domestic and International Transcripts:

 Fullerton, CA 92834-6900 USA